|Nation||United States of America (USA)|

 During its nearly eight-year mission around Jupiter, Galileo returned an unprecedented amount of data on the planet and its environs.

-Because Galileo had not been sterilized, to prevent contamination, it was decided to have the vehicle burn up in the Jovian atmosphere after its mission ended instead of risking impact on one of Jupiter's moon such as Europa.
+Because Galileo had not been sterilized, to prevent contamination, it was decided to have the vehicle burn up in the Jovian atmosphere after its mission ended instead of risking impact on one of Jupiter's moons such as Europa.

 Having completed its 35th orbit around Jupiter and after accompanying the planet for three-quarters of a circuit around the Sun, Galileo flew into the atmosphere at a velocity of 30 miles per second (48.2 kilometers per second), just south of the equator, on Sept.
 21, 2003, at 18:57 UT.